What Is Pickleball and Why Is It the Fastest Growing Sport in the US?

 It may have started as a simple homebound activity, but pickleball is one of the fastest-growing sports in the USA.
-Read here about the rules so you can try out this sport in your own backyard and learn about its fame!
+Read here about the rules so you can try out this sport in your own backyard.

-From soccer to tennis, most of us who like to get outside for recreation have a favorite backyard sport.
+From soccer to tennis, most of us who like to play outside for recreation have a favorite backyard sport.
 But, if you’re looking for something new to play this spring and summer, look no further than the popular game of pickleball!
-With more than 2,000,000 participants in the United States and the establishment of the USA Pickleball Association (USAPA), it’s no surprise it’s on the rise!
+With more than 2,815,000 participants in the United States, including close to a million last year, and the establishment of the USA Pickleball Association (USAPA), it’s no surprise it’s on the rise!
 Share your own pickleball tips on your favorite family app.

 This game dates back to 1965 where Joel Pritchard, William Bell, and Barney McCallum invented it in Bainbridge Island, Washington.
 It was named after Pritchard’s dog Pickles who liked to chase balls.
 Looking for something that would entertain the whole family on summer days, they developed the game of pickleball.

 Using tennis paddles and a whiffle ball, they lowered their badminton net to come up with this game.
 Soon, it became popular with family and friends and the pickleball paddle was born.
 Nowadays, the game takes place on a badminton or tennis court where the ball is served diagonally.
 It can be played in singles or doubles, with the game going up to 11 points.

 Many pickleball rules have been adopted to make it a popular and fun to play sport.
 If you’re already familiar with similar games like tennis or ping pong, you will quickly pick up on the pickleball rules!

 - Serving – Serve diagonally starting from the right side of the court, alternating to the opposite side with each consecutive serve.
 The serve must clear the net and land in the diagonal court.
 Serves should be done underhand with the paddle and don’t bounce the ball in your own court first.